 - Arrive for your exam early – you will add to the pressure if you are running late.

 - Exam papers contain all of the guidance you need.
 Take the time to understand the questions, the marks involved and which questions appear difficult.
 Start with your strongest areas offering the most marks to give yourself a confident start.

 - Make draft notes for long answers to plan your work and help remember all of the key areas.

 - Try and leave enough time to read through your answers before the exam closes.

 - You cannot change answers once the exam is finished so don’t worry about questions you found difficult, or you feel may not be correct.
 Instead, try to think about how you can improve your approach ready for your next exam.

 Many students ask for support with revision techniques.
 The booklet below has been put together to provide a list of proven techniques that help students with revision.
-Some techniques will work better for some students than others and in younger years, we recommend that students experiment with different methods to see what works best for them.
+Some techniques will work better for others and in younger years, we recommend that students experiment with different methods to see what works best for them.